Saransivakumar89/capslock-led/README.md

 # capslock-led
-Linux kernel module that blinks the Caps Lock LED at a set interval using a timer.
+Linux kernel module that blinks the Caps Lock LED at a set interval using a delay.
 Great for learning basic device driver concepts